-This guide is underpinned by a spirit of collaborative working between companies and their workforce, recognising that organisations have a legal responsibility to maintain workplace health and safety (including for those working from home) and must consult with the health and safety representative selected by a recognised trade union or, if there is not one, a representative chosen by workers.
+This guide is underpinned by a spirit of collaborative working between employers and their workforce, recognising that organisations have a legal responsibility to maintain workplace health and safety (including for those working from home) and must consult with the health and safety representative selected by a recognised trade union or, if there is not one, a representative chosen by workers.
 Organisations cannot decide who the workforce representative will be.

 This guidance should be applied to each employer.
 You will need to translate this into the specific actions you need to take depending on the nature of your business (i.e. the size and type of employer, workforce composition, how it is organised, operated, managed and regulated) using this document as a guide.
 As each employer is different, it is for individual business and other organisations to work with trade union or workforce representatives to determine how best to apply the guidance in their circumstances.

-You may wish to use the checklist provided to guide you in working though the various considerations for your organisation.
+You may wish to use the checklist provided to guide you in working through the various considerations for your organisation.

-Currently, and prior to COVID-19, employees with 26 weeks service have the legal right to request flexible working, which can include homeworking.
+Currently, and prior to COVID-19, employees with 26 weeks service have the legal right to request flexible working, which can include working from home.

 The Scottish Government is keen to build confidence and create the right environment for supporting safer work as we continue to live with COVID-19.